Electric-Coin-Company/zcash-docs/source/rtd_pages/payment_api.rst

 **Examples**

-Create a new shielded address (as of v2.0.0 Sprout is default)
+Create a new shielded address (as of v2.0.0 and v2.0.1 Sprout is default)

 .. code-block:: javascript